dgkirkwood/nomad-consul-demo/infra_deploy/README.md

 through modifications to the [build configuration script](../shared/scripts/setup.sh) and [packer.json](packer.json).

+Change directory to aws/packer.

+Take a look at the packer.json file.
+You may want to alter some attributes such as the AWS region.

-Change directory to aws/packer and run the following:
+When you are happy with the file, run the following:

 ```bash
 $ packer build packer.json